psychemedia/storytelling-notes/twa-sisters-binnorie.md

 And as she lay there in her beauty a famous harper passed by the mill-dam of Binnorie, and saw her sweet pale face.
 And though he travelled on far away he never forgot that face, and after many days he came back to the bonny mill-stream of Binnorie.
 But then all he could find of her where they had put her to rest were her bones and her golden hair.
 So he made a harp out of her breast-bone and her hair, and travelled on up the hill from the mill-dam of Binnorie, till he came to the castle of the king her father.

 That night they were all gathered in the castle hall to hear the great harper — king and queen, their daughter and son, Sir William and all their Court.
 And first the harper sang to his old harp, making them joy and be glad or sorrow and weep just as he liked.
 But while he sang he put the harp he had made that day on a stone in the hall.
-And presently it began to sing by itself, low and clear, and the harper stopped and all were hushed .
+And presently it began to sing by itself, low and clear, and the harper stopped and all were hushed.

 And this was what the harp sung: